Christian Manfredini: Lazio

-Manfredini did not stay any longer though as he had caught the eye of giants Lazio, who he joined in 2002 in co-ownership deal for €6.715 million or 13 billion lire (10 billion lire cash (€5.165 million cash) plus half of registration rights of Pesaresi tagged for €1.549 million or 3 billion lire).
+Manfredini did not stay any longer though as he had caught the eye of giants Lazio, who he joined in 2002 in a co-ownership deal for €6.715 million or 13 billion lire (10 billion lire cash (€5.165 million cash) plus half of the registration rights of Pesaresi tagged for €1.549 million or 3 billion lire).
 Lazio later write-down the value of Manfredini to €2.3 million, after both club withdrew the remain 50% registration rights.
 At first, Manfredini failed to break into the strong Lazio side and was sent on loan to Osasuna in Spain, as well as Perugia and Fiorentina.

-In 2004, Lazio went into financial meltdown and were forced to sell many of their top players.
+In 2004, Lazio went into a financial meltdown and were forced to sell many of their top players.
 Manfredini was recalled to the team and while not always a regular in the first eleven, made many appearances for the capital club.

 Manfredini also scored a goal in the UEFA Champions League against German side SV Werder Bremen.
 Manfredini did not play any game in 2009–10 Serie A and 2010–11 Serie A. His contract was extended 5-year on 1 July 2006.

 His contract with Lazio expired in June 2011 and was not renewed.